Requirements¶

 While you can run Anbox Cloud on a single machine, we strongly recommend using several machines for a production environment.

-To run a full Anbox Cloud deployment including the streaming stack, we recommend the following setup:
+To run an Anbox Cloud deployment including the streaming stack, we recommend the following setup:

 ID |